PSBP-Library/psbp-library.github.io/index.md

 Implementing parallelism can easily be done using `actor`'s.

+Some logging has been added in to illustrate how `leftActor` and `rightActor` act, resp. `reactor` reacts.

 A `leftActor` and `rightActor` act together in parallel sending their results to a `reactor` to react to.

 ## `reactiveParallel`